Holly Black: Early life and education

 Black was born in West Long Branch, New Jersey in 1971, and during her early years her family lived in a "decrepit Victorian house."
 She graduated from Shore Regional High School in 1990.
 Black graduated with a B.A. in English from The College of New Jersey in 1994.
 She worked as a production editor on medical journals including The Journal of Pain while studying at Rutgers University.
 She considered becoming a librarian as a backup career, but writing drew her away.
 She edited and contributed to the role-playing culture magazine d8 in 1996.
+Some of the inspiration to write young-adult fiction came from authors such as Garth Nix, Tamora Pierce and Francesca Lia Block.
+In regards to the fairy tale aspect of her work, she was inspired by creators such as Tanith Lee, Angela Carter, Terri Windling, Ellen Datlow, Pamela Dean, Ellen Kushner, Charles de Lint and Emma Bull.

-In 1999 she married her high school sweetheart, Theo Black, an illustrator and web designer.
-In 2008 she was described as residing in Amherst, Massachusetts.
+In 1999, she married her high school sweetheart, Theo Black, an illustrator and web designer.
+In 2008, she was described as residing in Amherst, Massachusetts.

 Literary career

 Modern Faerie Tales

 Black's first novel, Tithe: A Modern Faerie Tale, was published by Simon & Schuster in 2002.
 There have been two sequels set in the same universe featuring different casts.
 The first, Valiant (2005), won the inaugural Andre Norton Award for Young Adult Science Fiction and Fantasy.
 By vote of Locus readers for the Locus Awards, Valiant and Ironside (2007) ranked fourth and sixth among the year's young-adult books.